Orthogonal group: Lie algebra

 This description applies equally for the indefinite special orthogonal Lie algebras $\mathfrak{so}(p, q)$ for symmetric bilinear forms with signature (p, q).

-Over real numbers, this characterization is used in interpreting the curl of a vector field (naturally a 2-vector) as an infinitesimal rotation or "curl", hence the name.
+Over real numbers, this characterization is used in interpreting the curl of a vector field (naturally a bivector) as an infinitesimal rotation or "curl", hence the name.

 Related groups

 The orthogonal groups and special orthogonal groups have a number of important subgroups, supergroups, quotient groups, and covering groups.
 These are listed below.

 The inclusions O(n) ⊂ U(n) ⊂ USp(2n) and USp(n) ⊂ U(n) ⊂ O(2n) are part of a sequence of 8 inclusions used in a geometric proof of the Bott periodicity theorem, and the corresponding quotient spaces are symmetric spaces of independent interest – for example, U(n)/O(n) is the Lagrangian Grassmannian.

 Lie subgroups

 In physics, particularly in the areas of Kaluza–Klein compactification, it is important to find out the subgroups of the orthogonal group.
 The main ones are: